-MOSCOW, June 6 (RAPSI) – Russian ombudsman Tatyana Moskalkova will request that the Council of Europe and the United Nations organization severely assess clashes with the police in Kosovo resulting in injuries for the UN mission appointee Mikhail Krasnoshchekov, the rights commissioner’s press service has told RAPSI.
+MOSCOW, June 6 (RAPSI) – Russian ombudsman Tatiana Moskalkova will request that the Council of Europe and the United Nations organization severely assess clashes with the police in Kosovo resulting in injuries for the UN mission appointee Mikhail Krasnoshchekov, the rights commissioner’s press service has told RAPSI.

 On Thursday, Moskalkova accompanied by the Serbian ombudsman Zoran Pasalic visited Krasnoshchekov in a hospital.
 His injuries are qualified as severe; they include an eye trauma, two fractures and headaches, she said.